MBI Geodata - Political Risk Index on all countries in the world

 What are similar data types to Political Risk Data?

 Political Risk Data is similar to Voter Data, Campaign & Election Data, Fundraising & Donor Data, and Government & Congressional Data.
-These data categories are commonly used for Risk Mitigation and Political Risk Data analytics.
+These data categories are commonly used for Risk Mitigation and Risk Assessment.